 Extroverts are seen as normal, introverts are viewed as less than ideal

-In Quiet, Susan Cain explores why introverts are maligned in our society, how organizational design often elevates the extrovert at the detriment of the introvert (e.g., group discussions, open-office collaborations, and social events at school, work, and church), and what specific actions can enable introverts to demonstrate and contribute their strengths.
+In Quiet, Susan Cain explores why introverts are maligned in our society, how organizational design often elevates the extrovert to the detriment of the introvert (e.g., group discussions, open-office collaborations, and social events at school, work, and church), and what specific actions can enable introverts to demonstrate and contribute their strengths.

 She starts by framing the problem: